furmangg/automating-azure-analysis-services/README.md

 * **SSIS/ProcessAzureAS-UsernamePassword.dtsx** - An SSIS package which authenticates using a username and password (which does not have multi-factor auth enabled) and performs a full refresh of the model.
 This package uses a C# script task.
 Follow the instructions in the annotation once you open the SSIS package.
 * **SSIS/ProcessAzureAS-App.dtsx** - An SSIS package which authenticates using an AAD application (ClientID and secret).
 This package uses a C# script task.
 Follow the instructions in the annotation once you open the SSIS package.

+### BackupRestore

+The BackupRestore/BackupSsasRestoreAzureAS.ps1 PowerShell script performs a natively compressed backup of one or more databases on a SQL Server Analysis Services instance.

+Once backups are complete, the backups are uploaded to blob storage.
+Then blobs older than the specified retention period are deleted.
+Once uploads are complete, the local file is removed.
+Also, as a failsafe, local backup files older than the specified cleanup time (in hours) are removed from the local backup directory.

+Finally, the backup is restored to Azure Analysis Services from blob storage.
+The storage account specified for the upload of backups must match the storage account and container used for Azure Analysis Services' backup settings.

+Requires AMO v15 or higher to enable authentication with an Azure Active Directory [service principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+Download the [AMO installer](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-data-providers).

+Also requires the Microsoft.WindowsAzure.Storage.dll version 9.1 or higher.

 ### GeographicLoadBalancing

 Using Azure Traffic Manager it is possible to build a solution which redirects users to the geographically closest Azure Analysis Services.
 This [blog post](https://www.artisconsulting.com/blogs/greggalloway/2018/5/11/sending-users-to-the-geographically-nearest-azure-analysis-services) walks through the configuration of this solution.
 The code is really just one line but is found at AutoStartAzureAS/Default.aspx.cs